 Provide a copy of the first two pages of the student’s most recent federal tax return (Form 1040) and Utah state tax return (Form TC-40).
 Students who are single, 24 years of age or younger and who did not file a federal tax return must provide a copy of the parents’ most recent federal tax return(s) and Utah state tax returns.
 Amounts and social security numbers other than the student’s may be blocked out.

 3. Must take steps to become a Utah resident and relinquish residency in any other state.

 Provide current Utah driver’s license and vehicle registration with issue date prior to the first day of class the student is seeking resident student status.

 Applying for Residency

 All prospective students must complete an admissions application and set up their MyPage account before applying to change their residency status.
 Students who believe they meet the requirements to be classified as a resident may appeal their nonresident status by filling out an Application For Residency Classification.
 This online form is accessed via the student’s MyPage account, where it can be found near the bottom of the MyPage tab on the left-hand side.
-Sstudents must submit all requested documentation to Enrollment Services after completing their application for residency status.
+Sstudents must submit all requested documentation to the Office of the Registrar and Academic Records after completing their application for residency status.

 2014 Spring Semester: January 21, 2014*